 1) Adaptability and Flexibility

-Considering the sizeable cost of the equipment, it needs to be as adaptable and flexible as possible.
-You should be able to use it on more than one type of terrain, have several different moving and lifting mechanism, and handle more than one type of material.
+Considering the sizable cost of lifting devices and hardware, it needs to be as adaptable and flexible as possible.
+You should be able to use it on more than one type of terrain and handle more than one type of material.